How to Preserve, Prepare, and Produce Your Digital Legacy

 We’re all going to die.
 We all create digital content and most of us have no plan for archiving our data for future generations after we die.
 These are two harsh realities that smacked me over the head when I attended a panel at SXSW this year titled “Digital Immortals: Preserving Life Beyond Death“.
 The panel covered one of the most critical aspects that face us today in this newly minted digital world.
 The panel was moderated by Evan Carroll who both co-wrote a book and contributes to a website on the subject of the digital afterlife.
 You can listen to a recording of the panel here, follow along with the slides here, and read a summary of the panel by Evan here.

-UPDATE: I have created a dedicated Digital Preservation section that I will maintain with updates over time as new tools and strategy tips as they become available.
+UPDATE: I have created a dedicated Digital Legacy section that I will maintain with updates over time as new tools and strategy tips as they become available.

 I highly recommend you follow the links above to experience the diverse speakers covering several different topic areas related to this subject.
 This is a very important subject matter with many different layers to it.
 I remember leaving the room inspired to identify some of the themes that resonated during the talk for me and write about them.
 Many of the issues discussed have been on my mind ever since creating Lifestream Blog.
 While I originally covered the ability to aggregate our digital data across disparate services I quickly realized that much of what I was publishing may never be archived in a way so that my future ancestors could be able to view it.
 I’ve already written several posts on the topic of how death and the future may impact our digital diaries and most recently referenced Adam Ostrow’s TED talk who was on the panel in a post.